tamnguyenbbt/Okapi/README.md

 * We, human beings, by nature, are better in using intuition than conscious reasoning when dealing with something simple and repetitive.

-* Okapi changes the way you write Web UI test automation towards intuition with **What You See Is What You Get** test script development style.
+* Okapi changes the way we write Web UI test automation towards intuition with **What You See Is What You Get** test script development style.

 ## What is Okapi?